calossandres/proyecto_ia/README.md

 NumPy

-# Cómo Ejecutar el Proyecto en Local
-1️.Iniciar el broker MQTT
+# How to Run the Project Locally
+1️.Start the MQTT broker
 mosquitto

-2️.Instalar dependencias
+2️.
+Install dependencies
 pip install -r requirements.txt

-3️.
-Ejecutar el módulo de IA
+3️.Run the AI module
 python recibidor_mqtt.py

-El sistema quedará a la espera de imágenes entrantes.
+The system will remain listening for incoming images.

+4️.Send a test image
-4️.Enviar una imagen de prueba python publicador.py
+python publicador.py

-## Resultado Esperado
+## Expected Output

-En la consola del módulo IA se mostrarán mensajes como:
+The AI module console will display messages such as:

-🔐 AUTORIZADO ✅
+🔐 AUTHORIZED ✅

-❌ DENEGADO
+❌ DENIED

-🟢 Detectado: person (0.98)
+🟢 Detected: person (0.98)

-⚠️ No se detectaron objetos relevantes
+⚠️ No relevant objects detected

-# Rol y Aporte Personal
+# Role and Personal Contribution

-En este proyecto fui responsable de:

-Diseño del módulo de inferencia de IA

-Implementación del reconocimiento facial

-Integración de YOLOv8 para detección de objetos

-Comunicación en tiempo real mediante MQTT

-Desarrollo de un sistema desacoplado y reutilizable
+In this project, I was responsible for:

+Designing the AI inference module

+Implementing facial recognition logic

+Integrating YOLOv8 for object detection

+Enabling real-time communication via MQTT

+Developing a decoupled and reusable system architecture